woa-msmnile/woa-msmnile.github.io/PortingGuides/DefinesGuidance.md

+# Defines Introduce
-## This Doc will indroduce some Defines you may need in Defines.dsc.inc
+> This Doc will indroduce some Defines you may need in Defines.dsc.inc
 ___
 > **HAS_MLVM**
   * Type